I’m into geometry, embroidery, electronics, and bright colours. And I really like where those things intersect.

 - Bottom Left: E-textile constellations - a demo for a workshop I ran at Edinburgh Mini Maker Faire, where I taught participants how to sew circuits with conductive thread and LEDs.

-- Bottom Right: A birthday present for a dear friend whose favourite word is ‘cunt’.
+- Bottom Right: A birthday present for a dear friend.
 I really like traditional emboidery and am looking forward to learning how to use a digital embroidery machine!

 Workshops I’ve run#